memorandump/blog/about.md

 </> Hello.

-My name is Hưng.
-I am a Saigon-based developer.
-This is my personal memo.
-I ramble on different stuffs but mostly technical ones :) You guys feel free to reach me via baohung88@gmail.com.
+My Id is Hưng.
+My posts are Associative in order.
+I ramble on different stuffs but mostly computer science Category :) I am a Task-based developer.
+You might realize that I am a big fan of functional programming.
+Feel free to reach me via baohung88@gmail.com.

 **Coding for foods..**